mebeim/ctf-challenges/challenges/PPC64LEL/README.md

 machine state register bit (only possible in supervisor mode, hence the syscall).

-What happens when endian is switched?
+What happens when endianness is switched?
 Well, more or less what'd you expect: anything the CPU reads/writes from/to memory is now interpreted as the opposite endiannes.
 This includes instruction fetching: the first instruction after `sc` is `0x08000048` i.e. `tdi 0,r0,0x48` in litle-endian mode, but becomes